 A couple of weeks ago, I was out on my front stoop on a cold Saturday night when one of my next-door neighbors came by.
 We had a chat standing about 15 feet apart, wearing masks.
 We hadn’t seen each other for weeks.

-“It was hard over the holidays,” Josh told me.
+“It was hard over the holidays,” Jason told me.
 “Thanksgiving, Christmas—it’s not the same without everyone gathered around the table.”

-School tells Josh his son is “high-functioning,” but remote preschool has been a bust.
-“He’s regressing,” Josh said.
+School tells Jason his son is “high-functioning,” but remote preschool has been a bust.
+“He’s regressing,” Jason said.
 “He’s non-verbal.”
 Much as the family would like their son to be back in school, they can’t risk it while his mother is in treatment and her immune system is weakened.
-“We’ll just have to wait,” Josh told me.
+“We’ll just have to wait,” Jason told me.

 The Mother Who Studies the Numbers